Ramna Kali Temple

-The Ramna Kali Mandir (রমনা কালী মন্দির) is a Hindu temple in Dhaka, Bangladesh, that was originally built during the Mughal Empire.
+The Ramna Kali Temple (রমনা কালী মন্দির) is a Hindu temple in Dhaka, Bangladesh, that was originally built during the Mughal Empire.
 It was also known as the "Ramna Kalibari".
 The temple is dedicated to the Hindu Goddess Kali.

 Location

 It is beside the former Dhaka Racecourse, now Suhrawardy Udyan.
 The entire temple complex occupies almost 2.25 acre and is on the south side of Ramna Park, opposite the Bangla Academy.